 - Smaller body, which can be more comfortable for some players

 - Limited with the sound you get

 - Not as great for strumming as it is for fingerpicking

 While you can’t go wrong with using a classical guitar for learning, the acoustic alternative offers a more exciting dimension.
 It is more versatile regarding the type of music you can play.
 From classical to rock, your options are never limited.

-The reality is that acoustic models are louder and have an overall better sound.
-This is especially true if you want a crisper sound, compared to the dampened tone of the classical guitar.
+The reality is that acoustic model are louder and have an overall better sound.
+This is especially true if you want a crisper sound compared to the dampened tone of the classical guitar.
 Whether it makes for the perfect beginner guitar depends on what you feel comfortable with.

 Benefits Of Beginning With An Acoustic Guitar